Who Is Rex Tillerson?

 After Tillerson became head of ExxonMobil, the company began to accept and acknowledge the scientific consensus that the climate is changing.
 However, Tillerson continued to voice doubts about the immediate need to cut oil and gas use to address the issue, arguing that society would be able to adapt to a changing climate.

-However, Tillerson did support the Paris Agreement on climate change, an international pact to limit greenhouse gas emissions.
-He could not prevent President Trump from opting to withdraw from the accord in June 2017, though in September Tillerson noted the White House might be open to staying "under the right conditions."
+Tillerson did support the Paris Agreement on climate change, an international pact to limit greenhouse gas emissions.
+However, he could not prevent President Trump from opting to withdraw from the accord in June 2017.

-An investigation into whether ExxonMobil deceived shareholders regarding its knowledge of the impact of fossil fuels on climate change is being conducted by the attorney generals of New York and Massachusetts.
+An investigation into whether ExxonMobil deceived shareholders regarding its knowledge of the impact of fossil fuels on climate change was conducted by the attorney generals of New York and Massachusetts, with the New York office filing a lawsuit in 2018.

 Wife and Children